Skip to main content

 Button FunctionDescription

-Import fileImport previous driver configuration file (*.ini).
+Import fileImport a previous driver configuration file (*.ini).

-Export fileExport and backup current driver parameters.
+Export fileExport and backup the current driver parameters.

 Restore defaultReset driver parameters to factory default values.

-Update firmwareUpdate the firmware inside the driver.
+Update firmwareUpdate the firmware (Firmware) inside the driver.

 tip